viciious/go-tarantool/README.md

 ```

 In this variation, `tarantool.New` returns a Connector instance,
-which is a goroutine-safe object that can transparently handle
+which is a goroutine-safe singleton object that can transparently handle
 reconnects.

 ## Help